-This Act lists protected classes whom you cannot discriminate against as a landlord in the U.S. These classes are protected against discrimination based on age, sex, and religion.
+This Act lists protected classes whom landlords cannot discriminate against in the U.S. These classes are protected against discrimination based on age, sex, and religion.
 In this context, discrimination means that a person from one of the protected classes receives different treatment from other people.

 Let’s look at a few practical examples: Providing false information about the availability of rental housing is a discriminatory practice.
 Quoting a different price and making individual changes to the lease agreement are discriminatory actions as well.